Monte Cristo Breakfast Casserole

 • Grease baking dish, use a square baking dish for a taller casserole or a 9×13-inch pan for a quicker bake time.

-• Assemble sandwiches by cutting the croissants in half.
-Spread raspberry preserves over one side.
-Layer with ham and cheese and top with the other half of the croissant.
+• Assemble sandwiches by cutting 6 large croissants in half.
+Spread 3 Tablespoon raspberry preservesome raspberry preserves over one side.
+Layer with some of the ham and a slice of cheese.
+Top with the other half of the croissant.

 • Cut the sandwiches in half and arrange in the greased baking dish.

-• Whisk together the eggs, half and half and mustard.
+• Whisk together the 7 eggs, 2 cups half and half and 1½ Tablespoons Dijon mustard.
 Pour over the croissants in the pan.
 Lightly press the croissants into the egg mixture if needed to let them soak it up.

 • Cover with plastic wrap then chill the casserole for at least an hour but for up to two days.